aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/headerfootercollection/toarray/_index.md

 title: Aspose::Words::HeaderFooterCollection::ToArray method
 linktitle: ToArray
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::HeaderFooterCollection::ToArray method.
-Copies all HeaderFoorters from the collection to a new array of HeaderFoorters in C++.'
+Copies all HeaderFooters from the collection to a new array of HeaderFooters in C++.'
 type: docs
 weight: 6000
 url: /cpp/aspose.words/headerfootercollection/toarray/